 This means that on one speaker the size of the Acorn, there would be over 2750 square centimetres of grid doing no work at all, but still presenting a load to the amplifier.
 To get this into context, this represents a “dead” panel 1 metre long by 27.5 cm wide.
 This means that the speaker has to be significantly larger to achieve the same output.
 This increases the capacitance, which in turn requires a more powerful amplifier to drive it.

 The method adopted in the Acorn is for the stator to be supported away from the air gap spacers on a CNC machined non-conductive plastic panel.
-This means that all of the stator is contributing to the output.
+This means that all of the conductive portion of the stator is contributing to the output.

 The plastic support structure has been CNC machined from a light but stiff plastic and allows for the bass, mid-range and treble sections to be set at the optimum depth very accurately.
 Close tolerances are essential in any ESL design as variation in depth can lead to distortion components and diaphragm instability.